stevencuy/EECS-481-MDE/README.md

 **Using**
 **Dwell Time**
-Every button within the application is fired by moving the cursor within the area of the
+ * Every button within the application can be fired after being hovered over for a constant amount of time called the "dwell time."
+ * Suggested word completions/predictions are displayed in the bar in between the console and the tab bar
+ * For the T9 keyboard, characters attributed to the selected button are cycled through by holding the cursor over the button

 Eyetracking:
 -------------